The Problem

 Optimize Your Eating Habits

 Snacking is quite common when at a desk job.
 Easy access to vending machines and cafeterias puts snacks like chips, chocolates, energy drinks, sodas, etc. within an arm’s reach.
-These snacks have empty calories, with high sugar and fat and low fiber.
-While complete abstinence may not be possible, you can choose healthier less calorie-dense options – diet soda instead of regular soda, dark chocolate instead of milk chocolate, corn chips instead of potato chips.
+These snacks have empty calories, high sugar, fat, and low fiber.
+While complete abstinence may not be possible, you can choose healthier, less calorie-dense options – diet soda instead of regular soda, dark chocolate instead of milk chocolate, corn chips instead of potato chips.

 Planning your snacks helps avoid the consumption of large quantities of junk food.
-Snacks that have high fiber and protein content increase satiety and also delay hunger.
+Snacks with high fiber and protein content increase satiety and delay hunger.
 You can keep snacks such as nuts, prunes, popcorn, or fruits handy to munch on to avoid the urge to snack on junk food.

 Scheduled meals during work hours allow for consistency in food intake and prevent you from snacking due to feeling ravenous.
-While the work schedule may not always allow it, we should carve out 15-20 mins to have a scheduled lunch break.
+While the work schedule may not always allow it, we should carve out 15-20 minutes for a scheduled lunch break.
 Once home, the earlier you can have dinner, the better it is for your metabolism.

 Exercise When You Can

-Physical activity during work hours can prevent weight gain but does not contribute too much weight loss.
-Furthermore, with how busy our lives are, it is not always possible to stick to a schedule.
-While it is essential to set aside time for a workout, working out at the same time every day may not be possible.
-The crucial thing is to set aside around 30 mins to get a workout at least 4 days of the week.
+Physical activity during work hours can prevent weight gain but does not contribute to too much weight loss.
+Furthermore, with our busy lives, it is not always possible to stick to a schedule.
+While setting aside time for a workout is essential, working out at the same time every day may not be possible.
+The crucial thing is to set aside around 30 minutes to get a workout at least four days a week.
 Whether it is early morning or late evening or even during a lunch break, get those 30 minutes of active time.
 It improves concentration, work productivity, and general well-being.
-The routine should be a mixture of cardiac (treadmill, running, walking, elliptical), strength-training (weights, resistance bands), and muscle toning (stretches, yoga, tai-chi) exercises.
-Certain exercises such as sitting leg raises, desk push-ups, and shadow boxing, can be done at the desk if one can’t get away from it for too long.
+The routine should be a mixture of cardiac (treadmill, running, walking, elliptical), strength training (weights, resistance bands), and muscle toning (stretches, yoga, tai-chi) exercises.
+Specific exercises, such as sitting leg raises, desk push-ups, and shadow boxing, can be done at the desk if one can’t get away from it for too long.

 Get Your Friends and Family Involved

 Working out alone can get lonely and feel like a chore.
 So, get a workout buddy!
 This could be a friend, partner, or your children.
 Workout buddies can encourage each other to stick to the routine when morale is low.
-Outdoor activities such as hiking or swimming can be a family affair, allowing parents to spend quality time with the children while having fun in the midst of nature.
+Outdoor activities such as hiking or swimming can be a family affair, allowing parents to spend quality time with their children while having fun in nature.
 It is a great way to build bonds and trust.
 Some of my most precious memories of my grandfather are the long hikes we took every summer when I visited him.
-It also inculcates a lifelong love for the outdoors in the kids, which they can pass on to future generations too.
+It also teaches the kids a lifelong love for the outdoors, which they can pass on to future generations, too.

 Non-Exercise Activity Thermogenesis (NEAT)